ScottWe/solidity-1/tutorials/6_comp_invars.md

   * `CC=clang-10 CXX=clang++-10 cmake ..`
   * `cmake --build . --target run-clang-format`

-For simplicity, let's also encode the property as a simple `C` method.
+To improve readability, we have replaced `contract_0` with `manager_contract` and `contract_1` with `auction_contract`.
+For simplicity, we will also encode the property as a simple `C` method.
 The method takes in a `Manager` bundle, and checks the property for a given address:

 ```cpp
 int property(struct Manager *c0, sol_address_t addr)